Kurry/glasscn-ui/README.md

 ## Installation

-This is a Tailwind CSS component library, so you need to install the package, and also adjust your `tailwind.config.js|ts` configuration.
+This is a Tailwind CSS component library, so you need to install the package, adjust your `tailwind.config.js|ts` configuration and some global styles.

 ```bash
 npm install glasscn-ui